dr0on/demo-java_full_stack/README.md

 Bootstrap + Java 8 + Spring 4.2.4 + Hibernate Entity Manager 5.1.0 + MySQL

-Programmatic Spring Configuration (No XML)
+Programmatic Spring Configuration (No XML) using latest libraries.
+Now you don't have to configure 50 million xml files!

 ```
+What does it do?

 Very simple example showing a Bootstrap frontend.
 Submitting Login form makes an AJAX get to Spring Controller.
 It will then display the returned and alert specifying whether user authenticates.
 Nothing Fancy.
 ```
+SQL Table Structure:

 ID, Email, Name, Password:

 (0,'marsha@hotmail.com','marsha','password')